hienbui9999/CasperSDKInSwift/README.md

 - block_identifier, and enum type which can be either BlockHash or BlockHeight

-Here is the call by BlockHash, you can change the BlockHash in the .Hash("") parameter
+Call by BlockHash, you can change the BlockHash in the .Hash("") parameter

 ``` swift
 do {